ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 ## Preparation

+1. Download [Calibration Tools](https://github.com/ApolloAuto/apollo/releases/download/v2.0.0/calibration.tar.gz) and extract into `$APOLLO_HOME/modules/calibration` directory.
+(APOLLO_HOME stands for the root directory of apollo repo)

-1. Well Calibrated Intrinsics of Camera
+2. Well Calibrated Intrinsics of Camera

   Camera intrinsic contains focus length, principal point, distortion coefficients and other information.
 They can be obtained from some other camera calibration tools, for example, [ROS Camera Calibration Tools](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) and [Camera Calibration Toolbox for Matlab](http://www.vision.caltech.edu/bouguetj/calib_doc/).
 After the calibration is completed, the results need to be converted to a `.yaml` format file.
 Here is is an example of a camera intrinsic file: